tauri-apps/tauri-docs/.github/TRANSLATING.md

 Note that you may submit a draft pull request before your translation is complete: e.g., you may want to ask for help with translations or simply indicate to others that you're already translating a specific page.
 However, your pull request will not be merged until the translation is complete.

+## Translating Generated Pages

+The CLI reference (`src/content/docs/reference/cli.mdx`) is generated at build time from the template `src/content/docs/reference/_cli.mdx`.
+To translate it, create `src/content/docs/<lang>/reference/_cli.mdx` with the translated prose and keep the `$LIST_OF_COMMANDS` placeholder in place.
+The build expands the placeholder into the full command reference.
+The command help text itself comes from the `tauri` CLI and stays in English.
+If a translated `_cli_ios.mdx` sits next to your template, the build uses it for the iOS section.
+Otherwise it uses the English one.

 ## Updating a Translation

 ### Corrections